Getting started

 Tuples are used to combine multiple values together, so they can be returned from functions as a single value.

-In the body of the main function, we now use curly braces {}
+In the body of the main function, we now use curly braces {}, with three tuple fields.

 In the braces, we can place any number of fields of any type - even another nested tuple.
 Fields can also be named, for example:

-Instead of constructing this tuple in the main
+Instead of constructing this tuple in the main function, let's extract it into a constant, named movie:

-That did not change the result, but it allows us to show how to pick just title
+That did not change the result, but it allows us to show how to pick just title and release year out of the movie:

 We can obviously refer to named fields by name, but to pick release year, we must use its position.
 In this case, the position is 2, because we start counting at 0.